Nicky Gile Sizzles In A Hot Pink Lace Teddy On Instagram

 In the first pic, Nicky stood against a wall and raised her arms with one arm resting on top of her head.
 She tilted her face and closed her eyes as if enjoying the warmth of the sun.
 A sliding glass door was seen in the background of the shot, and it showed a reflection of a tree and the blue sky.

 In the second image, Nicky posed with her backside directed to the camera.
 She was standing with her right leg forward and positioned her hands in front of her stomach as she looked down.
-Her hair covered some parts of her face, but viewers seemed content with her cheeky display.
+Her hair covered some parts of her face, but viewers seemed content with the cheeky display.

 A swipe to the right featured Nicky in a different stance.
 She stood sideways with one knee bent.
 The babe raised one of her arms to the side of her head as she gazed downward.
-The angle also showed a hint of her sideboob, as well as her flawless armpit.
+The angle also showed a hint of sideboob, as well as her flawless armpit.

 The influencer wore her usual hairstyle.
 Her blond tresses were long and straight, mostly hanging down her back.
 She sported a ring as her only accessory.